How to Become an Ethical Hacker in 2025?

 Report Writing

-Ethical writers must possess the ability to write clear and precise professional reports by efficiently collecting data, identifying vulnerabilities, and correlating threats.
+Ethical writers must be able to write clear and precise professional reports by efficiently collecting data, identifying vulnerabilities, and correlating threats.
 These reports are often the impetus for finalizing security resource expenditures.

 Earn Over $100K Average Annual Salary!